Find participating medical centers and current study status in each of them

 - Percent predicted FEV1 ≥ 40% by spirometry during screening

-- Ability to demonstrate correct use of the Smart DPI at screening, in the investigator's judgment
+- Ability to demonstrate correct use of the smart DPI at screening, in the investigator's judgment

 - On a stable treatment regimen for muco-obstructive diseases for ≥ 28 days prior to initiation of study treatment and willingness to remain on the stable treatment regimen through completion of study